RdoubleA/MLprep/machine_learning.md

 L1/lasso regularization can increase bias of the model and is also resistant to outliers.
 L1/MAE loss is more resistant to outliers than L2/MSE.
 Tree-based methods also tend to be more resistant than regression methods.

-You can also transform the data (i.e., BoxCox transform) or remove outliers or Winsorize (clip) the outliers
+You can also transform the data (i.e., BoxCox transform) or remove outliers or Winsorize (clip) the outliers.

 ### Feature engineering

 Raw data is usually not in the proper format for a machine learning model to train effectively on it.
 Categorical variables need to be encoded for certain models.
 Some features have skewed distributions, and you might consider log transforming them so that the model can work with a wider range of values.
 There may be outliers that you may want to remove or cap / Winsorize.
 Missing data needs to be either removed or imputed with the mean value, or some other data imputation method.
 Anything that has to do with data cleaning is feature engineering.

 https://towardsdatascience.com/feature-engineering-for-machine-learning-3a5e293a5114